devnull-cz/c-prog-lang/modules/name-space.md

-# Variable name space & scope
+# Variable name space and scope

 Identifiers fall into several name spaces that do not interfere with one another.